huggingface/hub-docs/docs/hub/webhooks.md

 <Tip>
 You can also change the URL of the webhook to add a secret to the URL.
 For example, setting it to `https://example.com/webhook?secret=XXX`.

-This can be helpful if accessing the HTTP headers of the request is complicated for your application listening to webhooks.
+This can be helpful if accessing the HTTP headers of the request is complicated for your webhook handler.
 </Tip>

 ## Debugging webhooks